+International transcripts are evaluated in-house by the Graduate School at the University of Kentucky to determine equivalency to a US bachelors degree.
+Make sure to upload all of the necessary documents when submitting the MBA application.
 International students (with the exception of those who hold a degree from a U.S. institution of higher education) must submit the official results of the TOEFL (Test of English as a Foreign Language) with an overall minimum score of 550 (written exam) or 213 (computer exam), and the Test of Written English (TWE) with a score of 4.5 or higher.
 International students can also submit the official results of the IBT (Internet Based Test) for the TOEFL with a minimum score of 79 or the IELTS (International English Language Testing System) with a minimum total score of 6.5.

-- Official GMAT or GRE Score sent to the University of Kentucky (School code = 1837).
+- GMAT or GRE Score sent to the University of Kentucky (School code = 1837).
 Admission decisions may be based, in part, on unofficial scores, but official scores are required prior to full admitted status.
-The GRE or GMAT exam may be waived by the MBA Admission Committee if the applicant meets certain criteria in the GMAT/GRE Waiver Policy.
+The GRE or GMAT exam may be waived by the MBA Admission Committee if the applicant meets certain criteria outlined in the GMAT/GRE Waiver Policy.

 - Professional Resume/CV highlighting professional experience, educational history, and accomplishments.
 Cover letters are not required.